Supreme Court Judicial District 4

 She received the Oklahoma City Dean McGee Pioneer Award in 1989.
 She was the featured speaker at the twentieth William O. Douglas Lecture Series at Gonzaga University in November of 1990 27 Gonzaga Law Review 1.
 She received an honorary doctorate from Oklahoma City University in 1991.
 OCU and Southwestern Oklahoma State University have named her a distinguished alumnus.
 In 1999, The American Judicature Society awarded her the Herbert Harley Award for the effective administration of Justice by the American Judicature Society.
 She is one of only four Oklahomans to have received the award and the only sitting judge.

-Her best friend for over 50 years, Bobbie Burbridge Lane honored her in 2013, by donating and dedicating a statue of “Ruth,” by R. Romanelli Fiernze, to their alma mater, Oklahoma City University.
+Her best friend for over 50 years, Bobbie Burbridge Lane honored her by donating and dedicating a statue of “Ruth,” by R. Romanelli Fiernze, to their alma mater, Oklahoma City University.
 After Bobbie starred in the Dallas Senior Follies, Kauger suggested she bring the concept to Oklahoma City.
 After several meetings with Bobbie, Jon Finch, Mark Parker the Dean of the OCU Music School, Paula Stover and later Dr. Greg White.
 On June 11-12, 2011, the OKC Senior Follies, sponsored by Bobbie and the Burbridge Foundation became a reality.
 One of the highlights of the follies is the follies beauties.
 Justice Noma Gurich appeared as a beauty in 2013-2014.

 Kauger has served as Presiding Judge for the Court on the Judiciary, and on the Law School and Bench and Bar Committees of the Oklahoma Bar Association as well as the American Bar Association Law School Accreditation committee.
 In November of 1999, the Oklahoma Bar Association recognized her with the Judicial Excellence Award.
-She and her daughter, Jonna Kauger Kirschner, became the only mother-daughter duo when the Bar Association recognized them with the Mona Salyer Lambird Spot Light Award in 1998 and 2018 respectively.
+She and her daughter, Jonna Kauger Kirschner, became the only mother-daughter duo when the Bar Association recognized them with the Mona Salyer Lambird Spotlight Award in 1998 and 2018 respectively.

 In 2001, Justice Kauger was inducted into the Oklahoma Women’s Hall of Fame.
 In 2004, the Oklahoma City Orchestra League recognized her one of the 10 most notable women in Oklahoma City, and the Oklahoma City University Alumni Association named her for distinguished community service and professionalism.
 The Paseo Arts Association acknowledged her with a Lifetime Achievement Award, and the Oklahoma City Chapter of the Association for Women in Communications awarded her the Byliner Award.
 She appears in the 4th grade history book by Geneva Hudson.
 Dixon Palmer Kiowa Warbonnet maker and member of the Black Leggings Society, which has appeared at The Sovereignty Symposium since inception, dawns the cover of the history book.
 Her home was named a centennial project in 2007.

-Although it was built five years after “The Guardian” by internationally recognized sculptor and painter, Enoch Kelly Haney, was placed on the dome of the capitol, Haney insisted that it was placed to face her house.
 She was a featured speaker for Esther Woman, a contributing author to Jayne Jayroe’s book, Devote 40 Days, an editor of the book Art of the Oklahoma Judicial Center, which was written by Gayleen Rabakukk with photography by Neil Chapman, and wrote the introduction to Killing Albert Berch by Dr. Alan Hollingsworth.
-The cover artwork of the Art of the Oklahoma Judicial Center features pottery by her former basketball teammate, Jeri Redcorn, who single handled restored the art of making Caddo pottery.
+The cover artwork of the Art of the Oklahoma Judicial Center features pottery by her former basketball teammate, Jeri Redcorn, who single handily restored the art of making Caddo pottery.
 Her work has been displayed in collections around the world, including the Oval Office, the colony museum, the Smithsonian, and the First American museum

 She founded the Gallery of the Plains Indian in Colony, and restored her home, the Graham Cottage.
 The gallery is now permanently hung with photographer Terry Zinn’s photos of the first Red Earth and the traditional Colony Cheyenne-Arapaho Pow Wow, which was first display at the Science Museum Oklahoma and dedicated to Kauger’s parents.